ritheus/HeuristicHittingSetSolver/README.md

 ./hittingset -a greedy -i BigExample.hgr --kernelization_unitEdgeRule --localSearch_random --localSearch_numIterations 100000 --localSearch_numDeletions 5 --neighborhood_flat
 ```

 VC-based algorithm with explorative LP-based local search (LP-weighted random destruction + greedy repair) and shrinking neighborhood.
-This is particularly useful if you already have an LP solution, but the code needs to be tweaked in this case.
+This is particularly useful if you already have an LP solution, but the code needs to be tweaked in this case:

 ```bash
 ./hittingset -a VC -i SmallExample.hgr --kernelization_allRules --localSearch_LP --localSearch_numIterations 100000 --localSearch_numDeletions 100 --neighborhood_shrinking --neighborhood_minDeletions 5 --neighborhood_stepInterval 800